Here are answers to some common questions about accounts for the Nest app.

 Device control after migration

-- After you migrate, you’ll still set up and control Nest Energy and Safety & Security devices with the Nest app.
+- After you migrate, you’ll still set up and control all Nest Energy, Safety and Security devices except Nest Thermostat with the Nest app.

 Except for Nest Protect and Nest Tag, these devices will also be automatically linked in the Home app.
 You’ll be able to control some features of these devices with the Home app.